Four leading developers jointly invest in Kamala Senior Living, Asia s newest luxury lifestyle retirement community for independent living in Phuket

 Thailand's four leading real estate developers - Nye Estate, Chewathai Plc., L.P.N.
 Development Plc., and CH.
-Karnchang Plc. announce their plan to launch Kamala Senior Living, a new benchmark of luxury senior living village that will offer its residents an active & exclusive lifestyle within a private and secure village.
+Karnchang Plc. announce their plan to launch Kamala Senior Living, a new benchmark of luxury senior living village that will offer its residents a dynamic and exclusive lifestyle within a private and secure village.

 Ornruedi Na-Ranong, Chief Executive Officer, Nye Estate Co., Ltd., said that aging societies in many regions across the world continue to create growing demand for diversified senior living options with high quality facilities and amenities.

-Kamala Senior Living is located within the expansive mixed-use MontAzure Phuket community, a luxury resort and residential development stretching over 450 rai of prime beachfront to hillside land of Kamala beach, one of the most serene and beautiful bays on Phuket.
-The Kamala Senior Living development comprises 200 condominium units and 30 villas, with a total value of Baht 3,500 million.
+Kamala Senior Living is located within the expansive mixed-use MontAzure Phuket community, a luxury resort and residential development stretching over 450 rai of prime beachfront to hillside land on central west coast at Kamala beach, one of the most serene and beautiful bays on Phuket.
+The Kamala Senior Living development will comprise of 200 condominium units and 30 villas, with a total value of Baht 3,500 million.

 Kamala Senior Living will offer a full range of facilities including medical care, clubhouse, fitness center, swimming pool and business center.
-Residents will also have access to amenities within MontAzure including beach clubs, bars and restaurants, shopping outlets, spa and wellness treatments, biking and hiking trails for a complete indoor and outdoor experience.
+Residents will also have access to a host of other top quality amenities within MontAzure including beach clubs, bars and restaurants, shopping outlets, spa and wellness treatments, biking and hiking trails for a complete indoor and outdoor lifestyle experience.

-Daniel Holmes, Chief Executive Officer of Otium Living Pte Ltd, says, "We see potential in the luxury senior living segment in Asia and Phuket offers many favorable attributes for retirement living.
-It is one of their dream retirement locations for affluent residents in Thailand, and those from Singapore, Hong Kong, Malaysia and Europe."
+Daniel Holmes, Chief Executive Officer of Otium Living Pte Ltd, says, "We see a lot of potential in the luxury senior living segment in Asia and Phuket offers many favorable attributes for retirement living.
+It is one of their dream retirement locations for affluent residents in Thailand, as well as those from Singapore, Hong Kong, Malaysia and Europe."

+Each of MontAzure's varied luxury components brings a distinctive lifestyle appeal.
+Twinpalms Residences MontAzure offers unrivalled oceanfront living, the Intercontinental Phuket Resort promises world class hospitality, and Cafe Del Mar, boasts quality dining and oceanfront entertainment.

-Setthaphol Boottho, Executive Director, MontAzure, says, "We are delighted to add luxury senior living to MontAzure, the community that brings together an impressive line-up of proven companies and like-minded brands to form a unique and compelling proposition in Phuket's most exceptional mixed-use development.
-With Kamala Senior Living, Phuket's global luxury audience can see that vision becoming an attractive reality, as well as a secure investment for the future."
+Mr. Setthaphol Boottho, Executive Director at MontAzure, says, "We are delighted to add luxury senior living to the expanding range of lifestyle attractions available at MontAzure.
+The community brings together an impressive line-up of proven companies and like-minded brands to form a unique and compelling proposition in Phuket's most expansive and exceptional mixed-use community."

+"Variety and world class luxury have always been pillars of the master-planned vision at MontAzure.
+With the addition of Kamala Senior Living, Phuket's global luxury audience can see that vision becoming an attractive reality.
+One that also offers a secure investment for the future," he added.

 Latest Press Release